What is Fimming?

-Though it might sound harsh, fimming is actually beneficial for your cannabis plants.
-It encourages them to grow thicker and bushier, which ultimately leads to more bud sites.
-This is crucial in maximizing yield, especially if you have a limited amount of space for your cannabis garden.
+This technique is often compared to topping, but fimming is slightly different and has its own unique benefits.
+Though it might sound harsh, fimming encourages plants to grow thicker and bushier, which ultimately leads to more bud sites.
+This is crucial in maximizing yield, especially if you have limited space.

 What is Fimming in Cannabis Cultivation?

-The result of fimming is that the plant will grow four main colas instead of just one.
+The result is that the plant will grow four main colas instead of just one.
 This is because the cut causes the plant to redistribute its growth hormones, causing the lower branches to grow more vigorously.
 This results in a bushier plant with more bud sites, leading to a higher yield.

-How to Do Fimming: What is it?
+How to Do Fimming: A Step-by-Step Guide

-After making the cut, your plant will need some time to recover.
-During this recovery period, the plant will begin to redistribute its growth hormones, and you should start to see more branches growing.
-It’s important to note that while fimming does not cause any significant damage to the plant, it should only be done once or twice during the plant’s lifetime to avoid stressing it too much.
+Your plant will then need some time to recover.
+During this period, the plant will begin to redistribute its growth hormones, and you should start to see more branches growing.
+It’s important to note that fimming should only be done once or twice during the plant’s lifetime to avoid stressing it too much.

 Promos & Deals